IamSreeman/IamSreeman.github.io/pages/collections/quotes.md

 >“Perhaps I may claim as evidence for progress in religion the fact that we no longer burn heretics.”

+>“Grassmann was an obscure high-school teacher in Stettin, while Hamilton was the world-famous mathematician whose official titles occupy six lines of print after his name (…).
+So it is regrettable, but not surprising, that quaternions were hailed as a great discovery, while Grassmann had to wait 23 years before his work received any recognition at all from professional mathematicians.”

 >“Einstein was not only skeptical, he was actively hostile, to the idea of black holes.
 He thought the black hole solution was a blemish to be removed from the theory by a better mathematical formulation, not a consequence to be tested by observation.
 He never expressed the slightest enthusiasm for black holes, either as a concept or a physical possibility.”

 ― <a href="https://en.wikipedia.org/wiki/Freeman_Dyson" target="_blank">Freeman Dyson</a>